poyeshsoftware/taskmanagement/README.md

 ## About TaskManagement Project By Payam Ghader Kourehpaz

-Laravel the web application framework , I used Laravel ,Laravel Sanctum(Airlock) , TailWindCss And Vue.Js for this project. it has authentication via Sanctum and authorization via policies that has been handled in the routing section .
+Laravel is the web application framework , I used Laravel ,Laravel Sanctum(Airlock) , TailWindCss And Vue.Js for this project. it has authentication via Sanctum and authorization via policies that has been handled in the routing section .
 I'm going to add Unit tests, UI tests and clean up the vue components codes in near future, I'm going to publish and update it on my github.